Last updated: 4 November, 2024 @ 12:04

-Langoustine in appearance are like a mini-lobster, or a heavily armoured Prawn.
-Unlike lobster and Prawns, which change colour when cooked, langoustine are naturally pink in colour.
+Langoustine in appearance are like a mini-lobster, or a heavily armoured prawn.
+Unlike lobster and prawns, which change colour when cooked, langoustine are naturally pink in colour.
 This means you will absolutely need to cook them first before eating.

 Langoustine love

-My love of langoustine stems from a Floyd on France episode where Floyd is in Brittany and in the home of his friends Michele and Henri.
+Our love of langoustine stems from a Floyd on France episode where Floyd is in Brittany and in the home of his friends Michele and Henri.

 At one point Michele sets to work on a huge pot of langoustine.
 She tips them all into the boiling water.
-At the first sign of the water coming back to the boil, Michele kills the heat and removes the Langoustine.
+At the first sign of the water coming back to the boil, Michele kills the heat and removes the langoustine.

 Langoustine recipes

-Boiled langoustine and home-made mayonnaise is the absolute best Langoustine recipe.
 If you need advice how to do it, there’s a good recipe in Mitch Tonks, Fish.
 Read our review of Fish, or you can buy the book at Amazon.

 A similar recipe (one with thyme mayonnaise) can be found in Kay Plunkett-Hogge’s lovely little book, Aperitivo – which is also available at Amazon.